+Date:

-Date: • • teaching and learning strategies you observed idents.
-You may include your behavior if you more than one strategy.
-Instructional Strategies (Include more than one strategy) Specific example describing how the strategy was implemented Learning Styles observed Specific examples how the learner was supported through instructional delivery 1.
-What have you learned about teaching this 2.
-What have you observed/learned about stu idents and their learning this week?
+Analyze your observations to identify specific teaching and learning strategies you observed involving the classroom teachers and their students.
+You may include your behavior if you are involved in the teaching process.
+Include more than one strategy.

+Instructional Strategies (Include more than one strategy) Specific example describing how the strategy was implemented

+Learning Styles observed Specific examples how the learner was supported through instructional delivery

+1. What have you learned about teaching this week?

+2. What have you observed/learned about students and their learning this week?

 Theory base observed Specific example from classroom to apply/support theory